georgeEJM/ComputerVisionTask/README.md

 # Computer Vision Task

-Files submitted in completion of the machine learning module undertaken in my third year at the University of Lincoln
+Files submitted in completion of the computer vision module undertaken in my third year at the University of Lincoln